If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

-It is estimated that only 50.5% of LinkedIn users take the time to fill out every section.
-This means that one half of LinkedIn users are failing to use the platform to its full potential.
-Here’s an example of an incomplete profile that illustrates why it is so important fill out every section of your profile with enough details to showcase who you are.
+Here’s an example of an incomplete profile that illustrates why it is so important to fill out every section of your profile with enough details to showcase who you are.

 Remember, you are far more than your job title and you need to prove that on your LinkedIn profile.

-Compare the above example to this profile which, after the summary and job experiences, has additional sections filled with revealing information:
+Compare the Starbucks example to my profile which, after the summary and job experiences, has additional sections filled with revealing information:

 Here are a few easy ways to gain accomplishments and experiences that spice up your profile:

 - Take a course that advances your skillset.
 We have a master communication course called People School if you want to increase your interpersonal intelligence.

 - Volunteer with a local organization that supports your professional role or fulfills a personal passion.

 - Join the board of a nonprofit that could use your professional expertise.

 - Participate in competitions related to your personal and/or professional life.
 Even if you lose the first few, you’ll gain new skills and likely make valuable connections along the way.
 For example, if you’re an entrepreneur, enter business plan competitions; if you’re a programmer, participate in code challenges offered by platforms such as Codechef and Topcoder; or if you’re in marketing, enter competitions hosted by professional societies, such as the Society for Marketing and Professional Services.
 Regardless of your field, there are likely ways to earn recognition.
 Start by searching for competitions in your industry.